Man and Woman sit on coach looking at paper documents

 Why should you get a new credit card?

 • Earn rewards.
 Many credit cards offer cash back or miles rewards, and some cards offer bonus rewards in specific categories.
+A new rewards credit card may also complement an existing card, helping you earn rewards on purchases.

 • Make a large purchase.
 Some credit cards have promotional 0% APR offers.
-You can use the new card to make a large purchase and pay off the balance without paying interest during the introductory period.
+You can use the new card to make a large purchase and pay off the balance without paying interest during the promotional period.

 • Transfer and pay down credit card debt.
 Some balance transfer cards offer a low introductory APR on balances you transfer to the card.
-If you have credit card debt, see if transferring the balances can help you save money on interest and pay off the debt more quickly.
+If you have credit card debt, you can see if transferring the balances can help you save money on interest and pay off the debt more quickly.

 What to look for when getting your first credit card?

-If you're over 21 years old, you may be able to list on your application income you might reasonably be able to access, such as a spouse's income that's deposited into a joint account.
+If you're over 21 years old, you may be able to list on your application income you might reasonably be able to access, such as a spouse's income that's deposited into a joint bank account.
 However, the card issuer may still consider how your overall income compares to monthly debt and housing payments to determine if you qualify.

 Do you need to start building your credit history?